rtaormina/waterwatch/docs/mobile_app/contribution_guide.md

 Contributions are expected to be supported with unit tests.
 Unit tests should test functions in isolation.
 For more information on unit testing flutter apps see [Flutter docs](https://docs.flutter.dev/testing/overview#unit-tests).

 ### Widget Tests
 Contributions are expected to be supported with widget tests where applicable.
-Widget tests should test widgets in isolation and screens.
+Widget tests should test widgets in isolation.
 For more information on widget testing flutter apps see [Flutter docs](https://docs.flutter.dev/testing/overview#widget-tests).

+### Integration Tests
+WATERWATCH mobile uses integration tests to test workflows.
+Integration tests are not required with all contributions but should be conducted in the case of large functionality or workflow changes.
+For more information on integration testing flutter apps see [Flutter docs](https://docs.flutter.dev/testing/overview#integration-tests).

 To run tests please first run:
 ```bash